katjad/javascript101-handbook/faq.md

 > Do I need to bring a laptop?

-Ideally yes, and if you can have node and npm installed that is a bonus!
+Ideally yes, bonus points for having node and npm installed!

 > Do I need to bring any food?